UNOBRIDGELab/SocialComparison/SC-interview-protocol.md

 ## How are health metrics used to assess and compare projects?

+This protocol explores social comparison (Festinger, 1954) in the design and use of open source health metrics.

 1. To what extent are you focused on understanding who your contributors are and what engages them?
 2. How would you describe the “relationship ecosystem” that’s at play when you are looking at projects you are involved with?
 3. Do you think about contributors in your organization differently than contributors from outside your your organization?